 When you are starting with it, you should begin by assessing the site first.
 You may already have some mature trees and shrubs along with a variety of structures and buildings.

 Carrying out a thorough site review will highlight problems areas as well as plants and features you want to keep.
 Start by removing the plants that you don’t want to keep.

 Don’t destroy all the plants but dig any bulbs, perennials, and small shrubs which are in good shape.
 You can then give it away to neighbors, friends, or families or replant it elsewhere.

 When cleaning your site, you may have a wide range of materials for disposal.
 You can compost plant waste and use it in your garden.
 You can also rent a shredder to chip larger, woody branches which will make excellent mulch.

 Have a good understanding of the type and structure of your soils.
 Plants need differing conditions, and knowing what you have allows you to make a better choice.

-You can improve or change a particular aspect of grounds, but it won’t be practical to replace all the topsoil.
-Based on the types of soils, you can choose plants which thrive in that soil condition.
+You can improve or change a particular aspect of the grounds, but it won’t be practical to replace all the topsoil.
+Based on the types of soils, you can choose plants that thrive in that soil condition.